University of Florida word mark

 Final Technical Report

-The Project’s Principal Investigator is responsible for timely submission of the final technical reports.
+The PI is responsible for timely submission of the final technical reports.
 Specific sponsor requirements for the technical reports are usually defined in the award package.
-When the report is completed, the PI may submit it directly to the sponsor.
-A copy of the technical report or proof of submission may need to be sent to DSP to satisfy a delinquent notification.
+The PI may typically submit the completed report directly to the sponsor.
+A copy of the technical report or proof of submission may need to be sent to C&G at grant-closout@research.ufl.edu to satisfy a delinquent notification.

 Final Fiscal Report

-The final fiscal reports are due within 60-90 days after the expiration date of the award.
-The fiscal reports are prepared by Contracts and Grants Accounting.
-After the PI or designated staff are given the opportunity to review to make sure all expenditures are accurately recorded, C&G Accounting will normally submit to the sponsor with a copy sent to the PI or designated department fiscal staff.
+The final fiscal reports are generally due within 30-120 days after the expiration date of the award.
+Fiscal reports are prepared by C&G. C&G will normally submit reports directly to the sponsor with a copy sent to the PI or designated department fiscal staff.

-For fiscal reports that require a certification of charges, C&G Accounting will provide the statement similar to the following; “I certify, to the best of my knowledge, that all expenditures reported are appropriate for purpose and in accordance with the agreement set forth in the application and award documents.”
+For fiscal reports that require a certification of charges, C&G will provide a statement similar to the following: “I certify, to the best of my knowledge, that all expenditures reported are appropriate for purpose and in accordance with the agreement set forth in the application and award documents.”

 Final Invention Report

-Most federal sponsors require both negative or positive invention reports.
-Where invention reports are required, DSP will collect the information needed, coordinate with the PI and if an invention was made in whole or in part with project funding coordinate with UF’s Office of Technology Licensing (OTL) the disclosure information prior to submitting the report to the sponsor.
+Most federal sponsors require negative and/or positive invention reports.
+When invention reports are required, C&G will collect the information needed, coordinate with the PI, and if an invention was made in whole or in part with project funding, coordinate with UF’s Office of Technology Licensing (OTL) to complete the disclosure information prior to submitting the report to the sponsor.
+For invention report assistance, email inventioncompliance@research.ufl.edu.

 Final Property Report

 Most grants and contracts do not require a final property report.
-Where property reports are required, UF’s Asset Management Office will collect the information needed and submit these reports.
+When property reports are required, UF’s Asset Management Office will collect the information needed and submit these reports.
+For property report assistance, email property-awards@ufl.edu.